Paid Time Off (PTO)

 If I have remote employees working in a different state than my company headquarters, which state’s PTO payout laws apply?

-We’ve defined PTO and reviewed common PTO questions, now let’s look at PTO tracking systems.
-A PTO tracking system is an HR software solution used to streamline PTO administration.
-PTO tracking systems are typically found in one of two forms: a standalone system or a feature within a complete HRIS.
+A PTO Tracking System is an HR software solution used to streamline PTO administration.
+They are typically found in one of two forms: a standalone system or a feature within a complete HRIS.

 Ready to find a PTO tracking solution for your organization?
 There are many different kinds of solutions out there for companies to take PTO tracking online.